On a generalisation of Cameron's base size conjecture: Proof of Theorem

 It follows that $\widehat{Q}(G, \tau) < 1$ for all $q$, and moreover, $\widehat{Q}(G, \tau) < 3q^{-1}$ for all $q\geqs 5$, so $\widehat{Q}(G, \tau) \to 0$ as $q\to \infty$.

 \vs

 Now assume that $q = 2$.
 Here, the value $g(x, q)$ can be obtained by Proposition~\ref{prop:e6-fpr-q2}.
-For parabolic subgroups, the unipotent $\bar{G}_{\sigma}$-classes and the tables of Foulkes functions are given to us again by Lübeck in~\cite{Lu}, so we can compute precise fixed point ratios for involutions in parabolic actions using \textsf{GAP}.
+For parabolic subgroups, the unipotent $\bar{G}_{\sigma}$-involutions and the tables of Foulkes functions are are determined by Lübeck in~\cite{Lu}, so we can compute precise fixed point ratios for involutions in parabolic actions using \textsf{GAP}.

 The odd order semisimple classes are listed in~\cite[Table 9]{BLS}.
 From this table we can recover the pair $(J, [w])$ corresponding to each semisimple $\bar{G}_{\sigma}$-class via~\cite{FJ1}.
-More specifically, the centraliser type for each class is listed in~\cite[Table 9]{BLS}, so we can immediately recover $J$ by consulting~\cite{FJ1}, and by inspecting the possible centraliser orders for this particular choice of $J$ we can then recover $w$.
-For example, assume that $\epsilon = +$ and let us look at the fourth column in~\cite[Table 9]{BLS}.
+More specifically, the centraliser type for each class is listed in~\cite[Table 9]{BLS}, so we can immediately recover $J$ by consulting~\cite{FJ1}, and by inspecting the possible centraliser orders for this particular choice of $J$, we can then recover $w$.

+For example, assume that $\epsilon = +$ and let us look at the fourth row in~\cite[Table 9]{BLS}.
 In this case our element $y$ has centraliser type $A_3T_3$.
 We then turn to~\cite{FJ1} and we find that $J = \{\alpha_0, \alpha_2, \alpha_4\}$ and by computing all possible centraliser orders we deduce that $w = a_1a_{17}a_{18}$.
-In this way we can compute precise fixed point ratios for semisimple elements, as in the case $q \geqs 3$.
+In this way we can compute precise fixed point ratios for all prime order semisimple elements, as in the case $q \geqs 3$.

 Finally, sufficient fixed point ratio bounds for involutory graph automorphisms are given by Proposition~\ref{prop:e6-fpr-graph}.